 Because, no one ever remains without doing some work or action even for a moment.
-For, all the creatures born in this Nature, prakriti-jaih, are made to work under the compulsion of the gunas of sattva, rajas and tamas
+For, all the creatures born in this Nature are made to work under the compulsion of the gunas of sattva, rajas and tamas

 You, O Arjuna, perform the obligatory duties as ordained and those that you are competent to do, for action and performance of duty is superior to inaction and non-performance of ordained and customary duties.
 Why, through inaction and non-performance of customary actions, even the maintenance of your body will not be possible.

-This man, the one who is eligible for action becomes bound by actions, karma–bandhanah – the person who has karma as his bondage becomes bound by actions other than that action karmanah meant for God.
-Therefore, mukta–sangah, without being attached and being free from the attachment to the results of actions, O son of Kunti, you perform karma, actions for Him, for God.
+This man, the one who is eligible for action becomes bound by actions, becomes bound by actions other than that action meant for God.
+Therefore, without being attached and being free from the attachment to the results of actions, O son of Kunti, you perform karma, for Him.

 Being nourished by sacrifices, the gods will indeed bestow upon you the coveted enjoyments.
 He is certainly a thief and a stealer of the wealth of gods and others who gratifies only his own body and organs with what enjoyable things have been bestowed by the gods without offering any to them thereby not repaying the debt to them.